MaxHalford/sorobn/README.md

 ### Probabilistic inference

-A Bayesian network is a generative model, and therefore can be used for many purposes.
+A Bayesian network is a [generative model](https://www.wikiwand.com/en/Generative_model).
+Therefore, it can be used for many purposes.
 First of all, it can answer probabilistic queries, such as *what is the likelihood of there being a burglary if both John and Mary call?*.
 This can done via the `query` method, which returns the probability distribution of the possible outcomes.

 ```python
 >>> bn.query('Burglary', event={'Mary calls': True, 'John calls': True})